thejsway/thejsway/manuscript/chapter25.md

 ### Listening to requests

-To detect incoming request, a web server must listen on a specific port.
+To process incoming request, a web server must listen on a specific port.
 A **port** is a communication endpoint on a machine.

 The main Express object has a `listen()` method that taks as parameter the listening port and a callback function called for each request.
 The last part of the server code calls this method to start listening.